yt-project/yt/doc/source/developing/building_the_docs.rst

 HTML. to simplify versioning of the notebook JSON format, we store notebooks in an unevaluated state.

-To build the full documentation, you will need yt, jupyter, and all depedencies needed for yt's analysis modules installed.
+To build the full documentation, you will need yt, jupyter, and all dependencies needed for yt's analysis modules installed.
 The following dependencies were used to generate the yt documentation during the release of yt 3.2 in 2015.